carpentries/instructor-training/_episodes/02-novice.md

-*   the *pedagogical content knowledge* (PCK) that connects the two, which is things like when to teach the notion of a call stack and what examples to use when doing so.
+*   the *pedagogical content knowledge* (PCK) that connects the two, which is things like when to teach the notion of a call stack and what examples to use when doing so, or knowing what misconceptions about recursion are most common.

 ![Pedagogical Content Knowledge]({{ site.root }}/fig/02/pck.svg)